Explain The Relationship Between Variance And Standard Deviation

 Variance and standard deviation are two important statistical measures used to assess the spread of a set of data.
 Variance measures the spread of data around the mean, while standard deviation measures the average distance of each data point from the mean.
 The relationship between variance and standard deviation is simple: the variance equals the square of the standard deviation.

-ALSO READ: In The Relationship Between Politics And Government
+ALSO READ: What Is The Relationship Between Division And Multiplication

 That is, if the standard deviation of a data set is two, then the variance of the same set of data is four.
 In other words, the standard deviation is the square root of the variance.